Constitution of the Roman Republic: Extraordinary magistrates

+In the early and middle Republic, the dictatorship was largely a customary institution where the dictator's supreme authority was limited to the mandate (provincia) assigned along with the almost-universally-realised expectation that the dictator would quickly resolve the issue and resign to restore ordinary government.
 In the middle and later Republic, with the office of dictator falling out of fashion, the need for dictatorial authority was not granted to some extraordinary magistrate, but rather, to the consuls, through a senatus consultum ultimum, or final decree.
 This decree took the form of a recommendation from the Senate to the consuls to take whatever actions were necessary to defend the Republic.
 Due to its general vagueness, however, its use was hotly contested in the late Republic and is still debated among scholars today, as in a strict legal sense, the final decree did not grant legal authority to the consuls, but rather, served as an urging from the Senate to ignore the laws to protect the state.